veithen/veithen.github.io/_posts/2015-01-11-axis2-modules-war-packaging.md

  - Axis2
  - Maven
 disqus: true
+description: >
+ Learn how to use axis2-repo-maven-plugin to properly package Axis2 modules into Web applications built using Maven.
 ---

 This article explains how to properly package Axis2 modules (MAR files) into Web applications